tonywong94/edge_pydb/edge_pydb/dat_spec/README.md

-These spectra are in Jy units.
+These are integrated CO spectra from CARMA, in Jy units.